watanaberin/anki-converter/README.md

 ```bash
 python src/run.py filename.apkg
 ```
 This will output `filename.apkg.csv`.
-HTML tags are automatically stripped from the output, and a "Note Type" column is added as the first column to identify the model of each note.
+HTML tags are stripped automatically, and every field defined in your Anki models is exported alongside `Note Type` and `Card Type` so you can slice the data directly in Excel.

 ### Excel Output